dao42/rails-template/README.md

 `rails-template` apply lots of good components for you to make development damn quick.

-1. we use `Ruby on Rails 5`, `ActionCable` and `Turbolinks` features are opened by default.
+1. we use `Ruby on Rails 5`. `ActionCable` and `Turbolinks` features are opened by default.

-2. `Bootstrap3` and `font-awesome` are integrated to make your products UI easily, it aslo has some example pages for you to quickly start.
+2. `Bootstrap4` and `font-awesome` are integrated to make your products UI easily, it aslo has some example pages for you to quickly start.

-3. `carriewave` and `carriewave-upyun` are integrated.
+3. `active_storage` and `local` file mode are opened by default.

 4. `mina` and its plugins are the best & simplest deployment tools in the world for rails app.